jonakoudijs/feeds/README.md

 # Feeds

-Custom RSS feeds that I created for personal use but are publicly available and are free to use for everybody.
-Some of these feeds are specific Dutch websites.
+Custom RSS feeds created from various online sources that currently don't support RSS.
+I created these for personal use but are publicly available and are free to use for everybody.
+Most of these feeds are Dutch specific websites.

 ## RSS Feeds